Arthritis: Know the warning signs

 Controlling your symptoms

 If a visit to your GP to diagnose such symptoms confirms that you are suffering from arthritis, you don’t need to resign yourself to an inactive lifestyle.
-There are a number of things you can do to help lessen the effects of your symptoms.
+There are a number of things you can do to help lessen the effects of your symptoms;

-The first is regular, gentle exercise.
-This will keep your fitness levels up, help prevent muscle wastage, improve your overall quality of life and even strengthen your joints.
+Regular exercise will keep your fitness levels up, help prevent muscle wastage, improve your overall quality of life and even strengthen your joints.
 Just make sure that you only take on what you can manage – even a simple walk or leisurely swim can help.
 If you aren’t sure what kind of exercise you’re most suited to, don’t be afraid to speak to your GP about a personalised plan.

 The symptoms of osteoarthritis in particular can be subdued using hot or cold packs, or even a simple hot water bottle placed on the affected area.
 In addition to this, you can try manual therapy, which involves a physiotherapist using stretching techniques to keep your joints soft and supple.

 Alongside massage and acupuncture, and transcutaneous electrical nerve stimulation (TENS) therapy, physiotherapy can be very effective to help relieve symptoms of arthritis.
 TENS involves a small pulse of electricity being applied to the affected joint, to numb the nerve endings and help to ease some of the severe pain that can plague sufferers of rheumatoid arthritis.

 If you have been experiencing some of the warning signs of arthritis, we hope that this article has been useful, and encouraged you to contact your GP.
 Arthritis is something that can be controlled and that doesn’t have to take away your independence.

 As a Benenden member, after 6 months of joining, you can get access to a self-managed or face to face physiotherapy if NHS delays are causing you distress.
 Find out more here.